Leaf-to-leaf distances in Catalan trees: Catalan numbers and their generating functions in ordered Catalan trees

-In this section, we develop a diagrammatic notation in which a vertex \emph{represents} $x$ so that we can directly add together diagrams.
-This will allow us to more easily see what patterns develop and we can then replace diagrams with powers of $x$ at the end of the calculation.
+which is the generating function version of Segner's relation and a useful form for subsequent calculations.
+More algebraic details of generating functions are provided in the appendix \ref{sec:generating_functions}.
+Next, we introduce a diagrammatic notation \cite{Kir83,Wil94} for the generating function in which a vertex \emph{represents} $x$ so that we can directly add together diagrams.
 We begin by setting up a diagrammatic dictionary such that